About Our Doctoral Program

 - Magdalena Benza.
 Senior Spatial Scientist, The Climate Corporation

 - Leah Bremer.
-Assistant Specialist, Economic Research Organization and Water Resources Research Center, University of Hawaii
+Director, Environmental Policy and Planning Group, Economic Research Organization and Water Resources Research Center, University of Hawaii

 - Christopher Brown.
-Associate Professor of Geography, New Mexico State University
+Professor of Geography, New Mexico State University

 - Christopher Carter.
 Professor of Geography, Long Beach City College and Adjunct Professor, California State University Long Beach

 - Dongmei Chen.
-Associate Professor of Geography, Queen’s University (Canada)
+Professor of Geography and Planning, Queen’s University (Canada)

 - Lodevicus (Luc) Claessens.
 Lecturer, Department of Geography, Rowan University